We started rowing The Little Rabbit in the spring around Easter. This allowed us to continue using our garden and Easter themed printables.

 We even found A Rookie Biography Margaret Wise Brown Author of Goodnight Moon.
 I read this with the older kids and they really enjoyed learning more about one of their favorite authors.

-Parker continued to work on number recognition, counting, and simple addition.
+Parker continued to work on number recognition, counting, even and odd sorting, and patterns.

 Our learning lane was bustling with color matching, graphing, days of the week and which one is different activities.

 The kids colored, cut, and pasted the animals in their Habitat Booklets.